Living and Working Near Pipelines

 - you or the pipeline company can contact the CER for assistance

 - the CER offers an Alternative Dispute Resolution service, a voluntary way to resolve disputes

 - Don’t just dig.
 Plan ahead.
 Look for pipeline marker signs at the site.
 It takes time to locate the pipes and cables and to get written consent, if needed.

-- Get written consent from the pipeline company before any ground disturbance 30 cm (12 in) or deeper in the safety zone.
+- Get written consent from the pipeline company before any ground disturbance 30 cm (12 in) or deeper in the prescribed area.